Giants vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- Taijuan Walker (13-5) will take to the mound for the Phillies and make his 25th start of the season.
+- Michael Lorenzen (7-8) will take to the mound for the Phillies and make his 22nd start of the season.

-- Walker has 12 starts in a row of five innings or more.
+- Lorenzen has started 21 games this season, and he's lasted five or more innings 19 times.
+He averages 6 innings per appearance.

-- He has three appearances this season with zero earned runs allowed out of his 24 chances this season.
+- He has finished seven appearances without allowing an earned run in 21 chances this season.

 |Opponent